On the treatment of phenomenological turbulent effects in one dimensional simulations of core-collapse supernovae: Results

 The effective turbulence model has other parameters than $\alpha_\Lambda$.
-Since the effect of the parameters has not been adequately investigated, here we also systematically change the diffusion constant $\alpha_u$ ($u= K$, $\epsilon$, $Y_e$).
-Interestingly, $\alpha_u$ also affects the hydrodynamic evolution.
+The effect of the parameters has not been adequately investigated in the previous works (see Section~\ref{sec:introduction}).
+We systematically change the diffusion constant $\alpha_u$ ($u= K$, $\epsilon$, $Y_e$).
+The definition of the parameters is given in Eq.~\eqref{eq:diff}.
+We fix $\alpha_\Lambda=1.2$ in the non-compressive setup as in Section~\ref{sec:comp}.

+Before going to the details, let us summarize the results in this section.
+Interestingly, $\alpha_\epsilon$ and $\alpha_K$ also affect the hydrodynamic evolution.
 In particular, $\alpha_\epsilon$ has a significant impact on the explodability.
-Here we explain them in detail.

-Figure~\ref{fig:diff_shock} summarizes the shock evolution of the $12\,M_\odot$ progenitor model for different values of diffusion parameters.
-The horizontal axis is the time after core bounce and the vertical axis is the radius.
-The left panel shows the shock propagation for the fiducial model and the parameters $\alpha_\epsilon$ (solid line) and $\alpha_K$ (dashed line).
+Figure~\ref{fig:diff_shock} compiles the shock evolution in different values of diffusion parameters.
+The horizontal axis is the time after core bounce and the vertical axis is radius.
+The top panel shows the shock propagation for the fiducial model and the parameters $\alpha_\epsilon$ (solid line) and $\alpha_K$ (dashed line).
 The green line is the fiducial model $(\alpha_\epsilon ,\alpha_K, \alpha_{Y_e})=(1/6 ,1/6,1/6)$, the red line is $1/12$, and the blue line is $1/3$.